 I think the apology has changed things.
-I see a future now for my grandchildren and great-grandchildren.
+I see a future now for my grandchildren and greatgrandchildren.
 There's a lot more people now intent on closing the gap.
-You have to bear in mind this is not going to happen overnight.
+You have to bear in

-STEPHEN HAGAN | Activist, academic and writer, Toowoomba (pictured above) I watched it on television.
+STEPHEN HAGAN Activist, academic and writer, Toowoomba (pictured above) I watched it on television.
 I was overwhelmed.
 I started with a couple of tears and then it turned into a flood.
 I was really moved by this gentleman, Kevin Rudd, and hopeful that he would be the shining light.
 If the prime minister's done nothing else, he's been able to rein in the cynics about the Stolen Generations.